abkoesdw/The-Elements-of-Statistical-Learning-Python-Codes/Notebooks/Chapter 03 - Linear Methods for Regression/README.md

 There are two sections (3.4.3 and 3.6) about the discussions about some of the methods, which are supported with visualizations.

-I strive to reproduce the tables and plots to be as close/identical as possible with the ones in the book, including the styling.
+I strive to reproduce the tables and plots to be as close/identical as possible with the ones in the book, including the the formatting and styling.